JJTofflemire/Signal-Server/README.md

 - Fix the weird first docker-compose run needed to generate the correct volumes for the redis-cluster

 - Figure out ports and connecting to clients

-- Switch to a lighter/quicker to install Docker image that ships with openjdk / maven